2018 United States House of Representatives elections in Texas: District 28

-The 28th district starts in parts of the Rio Grande Valley, including Laredo, Mission and Rio Grande City and stretches north into the San Antonio suburbs including Converse and Live Oak.
-The current Representative from District 28 is Democrat Henry Cuellar, who has served since 2005.
-Cuellar was reelected in 2016 with 66.2% of the vote.
-The district's PVI is D+9.
+The 28th district starts in parts of the Rio Grande Valley, including Laredo, Mission and Rio Grande City, and stretches north into the San Antonio suburbs including Converse and Live Oak.
+Incumbent Democrat Henry Cuellar, who had represented the district since 2005, ran for re-election.
+He was re-elected with 66.2% of the vote in 2016.
+The district had a PVI of D+9.